 Extra: be more than alternatives

 The Disney experience works on many levels.
 It’s clearly well thought through and integrated with the other channels customers are using such as the theme park, theme park staff, emails, websites, social media and customer service.

 It is also organised around the journey customers navigate through as well.
 Friends have been travelling to DisneyWorld for years, some since they were children.
 They would always say how great Disney was and never complain about delays, misinformation, or poor experiences.
 So the App has a lot to live up to just to fit in with the experience, let alone improve upon it.

 Below I’ve captured examples of the digital experience I valued across my recent journey.

 I believe the Rise of the Resistance ride, the quality of service from waitress Brynne at the Prime Time Diner or the Magic Kingdom light show will always eclipse the digital experience designed to manage your tickets better.
-But the impact it had on our overall enjoyment highlights that digital can do more than efficiency or cost saving or be a source for greater data access, it can actually create deep emotional engagement and memories which will last long after the app has been closed.
+But the impact it had on our overall enjoyment highlights that digital can offer more than just efficiency or cost saving or be a source for greater data access.
+It can actually create deep emotional engagement and memories which will last long after the App has been closed.